opalmedapps/opal-app/README.md

 ![OPAL](/mobile/img/opal.png)
 Opal - the MUHC Oncology Patient Application for mobile phones and the web - is a product that has arisen from the winning project of the 2014 MUHC Q+ initiative.
 The project proposal was submitted by the Health Informatics Group (HIG, see below) and was entitled “Realistic knowledge-based waiting time estimates for radiation oncology patients - addressing the pain of waiting”.
 It had as its goal the provision of waiting time estimates to radiation oncology patients.

+####Before looking at the following steps, make sure to change git branch to "new-design".
 ###Quick app deployment, Simple App displayed in browser
 ####Steps:
 1. Download the mobile app code from the mobile folder in the repository.